daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ### **Step 3**: Create `devcontainer.json` file

-Now, create a file called `devcontainer.json` and paste the following code into it and then save it.
+Now, create a file called `devcontainer.json` and paste the following code into it, and then save it.

 ```json
 {